EMOTIONAL INTUITION

 This theory attempts to create a unified framework for understanding emotions by mapping out how different emotional components interconnect and contribute to personality formation, with each concept meticulously positioned in logically precise relationships to others.
-It aims to bridge the gap between emotional concepts and psychological systems & processes by illustrating the precise relationships between emotional experiences, personality structures, and the underlying processes that create and maintain them.
+It aims to bridge the gap between emotional concepts and psychological systems & processes by illustrating the relationships between emotional experiences, personality structures, and the underlying processes that create and maintain them.

 Each term and concept is deliberately placed within the framework, with their relationships to other elements carefully mapped according to spatial logical relation, creating a rigorously structured model.
 Words and concepts in this framework are arranged spatially based on their relationships—the closer two terms appear to each other, the more closely they are related.
 This creates a structured model where proximity reflects the strength of conceptual connections.